Personal Injury -- Plaintiff Law

 First and foremost, you should seek appropriate medical attention.
 Then, you can begin documenting the accident itself as well as any personal injuries, property damage, or additional harm caused.

-For instance, if you’re involved in a car accident, you may want to take photos of the scene and your vehicle, obtain a copy of the police report, and note any medical diagnoses or treatment.
+For instance, if you’re involved in a car accident in Florence, you may want to take photos of the scene and your vehicle, obtain a copy of the police report, and note any medical diagnoses or treatment.

 The state and your employer then handle workers’ comp claims; your insurance company may pass claims on to an adjuster before payment; and the municipality should respond to notice, with compensation for your harm.
 All of this can happen without the need to file a personal injury lawsuit.